-For the client, implementation means looking after what was set out in the planning phase and contractually agreed with the supplier in the tendering and contracting phase (refer to Tendering and contracting for technology and IT systems/Tendering and contracting: Building).
+For the client, implementation means looking after what was set out in the planning phase and contractually agreed with the supplier in the tendering and contracting phase.

 The contractual partners naturally pursue different goals.
 This is particularly true in general contractor procedures where the client wants to see certain tasks achieved.
 These include contractual fixed-price services that are to be achieved by a set time and of a certain quality.
 Depending on the complexity of a project and which contract procedure was selected (e.g. awarding by individual trade, functional general contractor award, awarding in bulk trades), certain construction management tasks are agreed with the construction company.